6 Well-Kept Secrets that Affect Family Size

 "We will raise a familyA boy for you, a girl for meOh, can't you see how happy we would be"

 In 1936 the Gallup poll started asking the question: What do you think is the ideal family size?
-The response has been consistent: two children.
+Over time in the decades since 1936, the response has been consistent: two children.
 However, what people say they want and what they do today is quite different.
 To the surprise of almost everyone, the single-child family is growing faster than other family groupings and quietly becoming The New Traditional Family.

 The biggest factors are the economy and women marrying and starting their families later.
 Those who wait until they are older often face infertility or secondary infertility.
 Age limits for parents can be a significant impediment to adopting a second child, too.
 And, adoption costs and infertility treatments are steep, beyond the reach of many.